Special Weather Statement issued for Eastern Cherry, Western Cherry by NWS - News Break

 Special Weather Statement issued for Eastern Cherry, Western Cherry by NWS

-Effective: 2021-07-08 23:49:00 CDT Expires: 2021-07-09 03:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Eastern Cherry; Western Cherry SIGNIFICANT WEATHER ADVISORY FOR CENTRAL CHERRY COUNTY UNTIL 315 AM CDT/215 AM MDT/ At 232 AM CDT/132 AM MDT/, Doppler radar was tracking a strong thunderstorm over Medicine Lake, or 35 miles southeast of Martin, moving southeast at 30 mph.
-Nickel size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Medicine Lake, Merritt Reservoir, Highway 97 crossing the North Loup River, Indian Hill, Schoolhouse Lake and Steer Creek Campground.alerts.weather.gov
+Effective: 2021-07-08 21:39:00 CDT Expires: 2021-07-08 22:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If on or near Merritt Reservoir, get out of the water and move indoors or inside a vehicle.
+If you can hear thunder, you are close enough to be struck by lightning.
+Move to safe shelter now!
+Do not be caught on the water in a thunderstorm.
+Target Area: Eastern Cherry; Western Cherry SIGNIFICANT WEATHER ADVISORY FOR CENTRAL CHERRY COUNTY UNTIL 1000 PM CDT/900 PM MDT/ At 938 PM CDT/838 PM MDT/, Doppler radar was tracking a strong thunderstorm 8 miles northwest of Merritt Reservoir, or 26 miles southwest of Valentine, moving southeast at 50 mph.
+Penny size hail and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Merritt Reservoir and Steer Creek Campground.alerts.weather.gov

 Comments / 0